 But before we reach the realms of the Matrix, the applications of VR technology in the here and now are worth exploring, with potentially game changing results for many businesses.

 Here we take a look at how to make VR apps, the technologies involved and the process behind.

-Checklist: What Do I Need to Build My Own VR App?
+What Do I Need to Build My Own VR Application?

 We’ve put together an “at a glance” checklist for you to help you get started.

 Unity works best for mobile applications, whereas Unreal has more scope for customization.

 The visual aspect of virtual reality cannot be understated, so it’s important that you work with professionals to get this right.